Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

 If we consider the quotient of $T_2$ by $\langle\rho\rangle $, we can obtain an analogous lemma where the roles of $d$ and $g$ are exchanged.

-\begin{Lemma} Let $\OO$ be a fibered orbifold with base orbifold $B$ and let $G$ be a group of orientation-preserving diffeomorphisms of $\OO$ preserving the fibration.
-The group $G$ acts (not effectively) on $B$.
+\begin{Lemma} Let $\OO$ be a fibered orbifold with base orbifold $B$ and let $G$ be a finite group of orientation-preserving diffeomorphisms of $\OO$ preserving the fibration.
+The group $G$ acts on $B$ (but not necessarily effectively).
 The quotient orbifold $\OO/G$ is fibered by the images of fibers of $\OO$ and the base orbifold of $\OO/G$ is $B/G$. \end{Lemma} \begin{proof}

 We recall that if an element of $G$ maps a fiber to another fiber, the two fibers have the same local model.

 We work locally using fibered neighborhoods of the fibers.